arabcoders/watchstate/README.md

 If you don't want to use webhooks and want to rely only on scheduled task for importing, then set the value of `WS_CRON_IMPORT` to `1`.
 By default, we run the import command every hour.
-However, you can change the scheduled task timer by adding another variable `WS_CRON_IMPORT_AT` and set it value to valid cron expression. for example, `0 */2 * * *` it will run every two hours instead of 1 hour. beware, this operation is somewhat costly as it's pulls the entire server library.
+However, you can change the scheduled task timer by adding another variable `WS_CRON_IMPORT_AT` and set its value to valid cron expression. for example, `0 */2 * * *` it will run every two hours instead of 1 hour. beware, this operation is somewhat costly as it's pulls the entire server library.
+You can also set `WS_CRON_IMPORT_UNWATCHED` to `1` allow the task to pull unwatched items.

 ---